 The MatchPro®-algorithm takes into account human (soft) factors as well as technical factors.
 This is significantly better than allocating customers to a relationship manager arbitrarily e.g. according to availability.
 Interestingly, the optimal weighting of these three areas differs depending on the country and customer segment.
 In the retail segment, commonality and shared experiences play an important role.
 However, in private banking, technical knowledge and the industry experience of the relationship manager are more relevant.

-The most promising areas of application for this matching approach are the allocation of new or potential customers, e.g. when requesting a mortgage or re-allocating existing customers to new relationship managers.
+The most promising area of application for this matching approach is the allocation of new or potential customers.
+For example, when requesting a mortgage or re-allocating existing customers to new relationship managers.
 In practice, the success of systematic matching depends on the following factors:

 1) Selecting a profiling method: In order to be able to conduct a matching process, banks need to have access to the information mentioned above.
-Experience has shown that it is a good idea to offer customers a choice between two alternative methods: either the customer explains what type of relationship managers he is looking for and what characteristics they should have, and the algorithm finds the relationship manager that most closely matches their requirements.
+Experience shows it is best to offer customers a choice between two alternative methods.
+Either the customer explains what type of relationship managers he is looking for and what characteristics they should have, and the algorithm finds the relationship manager that most closely matches their requirements.
 Or, the customer enters their own profile information and this is used to find the most appropriate relationship manager.
 The advantage of the first option is that it maintains confidentiality, as the customer is able to tell the customer service agent their requirements without revealing personal information.
-However, the second method has been shown to provide better matches, although it tends to take longer and the customer must be prepared to provide information about themselves and their personality.
+However, the second method has been shown to provide better matches.
+It tends to take longer and the customer must be prepared to provide information about themselves and their personality.

 2) Conducting the profiling: The profiling process can be conducted online or on paper.
 When new customers request an appointment, they are sent the link or a paper form to fill in.
 It is important to explain the advantages of profiling to potential customers.
 For existing customers, their inhibition level is generally lower, as they already have a certain level of trust.
 The profiling process shouldn’t take longer than five minutes.